moorepants/eme134/content/pages/lab-01.rst

 This lab assignment deals with using engineering computation to numerically integrate the differential equations generated from modeling the dynamics of a system.
-This process of integrating these time dependent equations is called "simulation".
+The process of integrating these time dependent equations is called "simulation".
 Simulation is a powerful tool for studying both linear and non-linear systems.
 In this case, the differential equations are provided to you and your job is to translate them into correctly functioning m-files and